OSU-HPCC/example_submission_scripts/compiling_and_running/README.md

 ======
 >OpenMP allows us to write parallel software so that our program will multiple processor cores within a single computer.

-*    Move into the OpenMP directory.
+*    Move into the openMP directory.

-        cd OpenMP
+        cd openMP

 *    If you want, take a look at the code.
 How is it different than the code for the serial version of Hello World?